llezhava/food-search-service/README.md

 ## What I would improve

-- I would add unit tests
+- I would add unit tests to the `generateEntities` function
+- During seeding I had to resort to `any` type, but data seems to be updating correctly